 I moved the clock to a different location and replaced it with my fiddle leaf fig print that used to reside on the other side of the room.
 That one change was an immediate improvement, but I didn’t stop there!

 Many of the original elements remained, but I added several new things too.
 One was a diy rustic ladder that I filled with cozy throws and a winter scarf or two.
-This ladder was super duper easy to make!
-I’ll be giving a step-by-step tutorial in a few days.
+This ladder was very inexpensive and super duper easy to make!
+You can find the complete step-by-step tutorial HERE.